mosaicnetworks/babble/docs/blockchain.rst

 of the application's state resulting from applying the block's transactions sequentially.
 Counting signatures from one third of validators provides a proof that all honest nodes have not only applied the same transactions in the same order, but also computed the same state.
-With the new DynamicMembership protocol, which enables adding and removing peers dynamically, we added a PeersHash field to the Block Body, to keep track of the validator-set.
+With the new Dynamic Membership protocol, which enables adding and removing peers dynamically, we added a PeersHash field to the Block Body, to keep track of the validator-set.
 We can check the Frame's peer-set against the Block's PeersHash to ensure that we are